2501 Franklin Dr., Fort Lauderdale, FL 33311

 Wi-Fi is available in the meeting room.

 This site was designated as a park in the Franklin Park subdivision in 1954 and was later developed as it currently exists.
-In 1999, in an effort to improve the living conditions of this unincorporated area, Broward County Parks and Recreation was allocated $1.6 million to acquire, develop, and expand the park.
+In 1999, in an effort to improve the living conditions in the Broward Municipal Services District (formerly known as unincorporated Broward County), the Parks and Recreation Division was allocated $1.6 million to acquire, develop, and expand the park.
 The improvements were finished and an opening ceremony was held on June 17, 2000.
-The improvements to the park included:
+The park improvements included:

 two covered full-court basketball courts (lighted)